osilander/203.311/Week4/Week4.md

 *However*, software packages and tools often have **dependencies**, which are other pieces of software that are necessary to run the software you would like to install.
 For example, to use Instagram, you also need software that controls your phone's camera.
 This reliance of Instagram on camera-controlling software is known as a **dependency**.
 Importantly, software like Instagram is designed to be **user-friendly**, and during installation will usually check whether such camera-controlling software exists, and if it does not, may try to install it.

 <img src="graphics/File_dependency.png" title="About to crumble" width="300"/> <br>
-**Software dependencies are real** (credit: [xkcd](https://xkcd.com/2347/ "XKCD homepage")) <br>
+**Software dependencies are real and precarious, especially in bioinformatics** (credit: [xkcd](https://xkcd.com/2347/ "XKCD homepage")) <br>

 Despite the existence of dependencies, many bioinformatics software programs (most of which are written by academic-oriented computational biologists -- or worse, plain-old biologists) do not check for dependencies.
 This can create significant issues if you try to run a piece of software but are missing other software that it needs to run.
 To make sure that we resolve all these dependency issues when we install new software, we will use a **package management** system.
 This management system is called [conda](https://en.wikipedia.org/wiki/Conda_(package_manager "Wikipedia link"), and it is perhaps the most common package manager used in bioinformatics.
-It considerably simplifies the process of installing software, negating the need to find websites, download multiple files, unzip files, find compatible files for your operating system, etc.
+It considerably simplifies the process of installing software, meaning that you will not need to find software websites, download multiple files, unzip files, find compatible files for your operating system, etc.

 <img src="graphics/dependencies.jpg" title="Woody and Buzz in dependency Hell" width="600"/><br>
 **You will never escape them** <br>

 ### Conda Installation

-As with any software, the first thing we need to do is install the package manager itself.
+As with any software, the first thing we need to do is install the **package manager** itself.
 The installation of this tool is perhaps the most complicated installation we will do in this course, as we cannot use `conda` to install itself (and I have not pre-installed it on your system).
 However, after the installation of `conda`, your life will become far easier (well, in terms of analysing biological data) and you will be on your way to becoming a seasoned [bioinformatician](https://soundcloud.com/microbinfie "binfie podcast").

 First, I need to post a **reminder** -- as we will be operating mostly on the command line, you **must never forget** tab-complete.